 What work is involved in selling your car to one of these national retailers?
 Not much.
 Similarly to when you sell your car to a local dealership, you shouldn’t invest time or money in cleaning up your vehicle.
 Carvana, CarMax, and Vroom are all prepared to recondition your vehicle, and a detail will not change the appraisal value.

 What are the pros and cons of selling to a Carvana, CarMax, or Vroom?
 There are plenty.
 To start with, the best “pro” on the list is the offer price.
 Carvana and Vroom are notorious for offering very competitive prices to buy used vehicles.
-Very recently we sat down with Nicholas Hinrichsen, the former Senior Director of Sell to Carvana on the Auto Insider podcast to discuss how Carvana determines pricing for their used car purchases.
+We recently sat down with Nicholas Hinrichsen, the former Senior Director of Sell to Carvana, on the Auto Insider podcast.
+It was fascinating to learn how Carvana determines pricing for their used car purchases.

 Carvana and Vroom will also both come to you to purchase your car.
 Instead of driving to your local dealership, or to a physical CarMax storefront, Carvana and Vroom will send a flatbed truck to you and take delivery of your vehicle right there.

 And finally, on the list of “pros” is the fact that all three major players offer seamless, simple, and intuitive online platforms you can use to sell your car directly to them.

 What are the cons you may be asking?
 There aren’t many.
 The only downside to selling your car to Carvana, CarMax, or Vroom is that there is a chance you may not get top dollar for your vehicle as compared to selling it to a private party.
 That being said, the amount of time saved by selling to one of these big three national brands can more than make up for the price difference.

 The Most Money: Sell to a Private Party